demerzel3/karma-sourcemap-loader/README.md

 ## Why

-This is a fork to provide the 'useSourceRoot' option and make it available via npm.
+This is a fork to provide the 'transform' option and make it available via npm.

 When you use karma not in isolation but as part of a build process (e.g. using grunt or gulp) it is often the case that the compilation/transpilation is done on a previous